Edge Functions on Netlify

 What are Edge Functions?

-To use Edge Functions on Netlify, add JavaScript or TypeScript files to an edge-functions directory in your project.
+To use Edge Functions on Netlify, add JavaScript or TypeScript files to a /netlify/edge-functions directory in your project.

 Learn more in the docs.